-- When entering the campus during the day, parents must visit the front office and pick up a visitor badge. - Enter and leave the classroom quietly. - Do not converse with the teacher during class time.
+- When entering the campus during the day, parents must follow visitor health and safety protocols and should visit the front office to pick up a visitor badge. - Enter and leave the classroom quietly. - Do not converse with the teacher during class time.
 If you wish to confer with the teacher, please schedule a meeting in the front office.